 In this article I have tried to offer an expansive view (both sides) of a subject that is more than often treated as a (wild) celebration rather than a serious blight on the fortunes of many humans.
 Anyone who has lived with an alcoholic in their family will tell you it is not an easy road.

-In the end, I believe life is all about finding balance…….what are your thoughts?
+In the end, I believe life is all about finding the right balance…….what are your thoughts?

 Cheers – John – your Active Ageing Mentor and Coach.